-The History of the Mittelland Canal The Mittelland Canal officially starts at the "Nasse Dreieck" at Bergeshövede and by 2003 will be linked directly with Berlin via the new Elbe Aqueduct (at Magdeburg) and the re-routed Elbe-Havel Canal.
+The Mittelland Canal officially starts at the "Nasse Dreieck" at Bergeshövede and, from 2003, links directly with Berlin via the new Elbe Aqueduct (at Magdeburg) and the re-routed Elbe-Havel Canal.

 On April 1st 1905, after the usual delays caused by political posturing, the proposal to build the Mittelland Canal as far as Hannover was accepted.

 The first section to the River Weser at Minden was completed by the 15th February 1915 and Hannover was reached by the autumn of 1916.

 The red circles show the "Nasse Dreieck" and Hannover.

 Kaiser Wilhelm II came to the opening of the canal but the occasion was somewhat low key as WW1 was still being fought.

 It was thought that the bridge over the Mittelland Canal near the "Nasse Dreieck" (the Wet Junction) would be named by the Kaiser but this was not the case.
 The several hundred spectators were also disappointed that the wall of water they expected to come rushing through the canal was replaced by a slow trickle which took several days to fill the canal.